 Communications: Laura MacPhee Tel: 020 3772 5035 Email: email@example.com

 Our purpose is to support and promote the aim of the PMI through local activity and to channel information flow between members, Students and the PMI Council and Central Staff.
 We will achieve this by:

 - sponsoring a minimum of five business meetings each year with quality speakers on

 a range of pensions and employee benefit subjects

-- offering a minimum of nine hours CPD qualifying activity each year
+- offering a minimum of 7.5 hours CPD qualifying activity each year

 - communicating regularly with our members to promote Regional Group activities